TaoLyn838/codepath-prework/README.md

 <http://g.recordit.co/taLeclZwYk.gif><br>

-TODO:// In the User stories section below, add an x between the -[ ] like this - [x] for any user story you complete. (☝️ Remove this paragraph after after checking off user stories)

 ### Required User Stories
 - [x] 1.
 User sees custom text in a label - Hello from {HelloApple}!
 - [x] 2.
 User see's custom background color.